A Scale-invariant Generalization of the R\'{e}nyi Entropy, Associated Divergences and their Optimizations under Tsallis' Nonextensive Framework: The Maximum Entropy Distribution under Tsallis' Nonextensive Constraint

+Thus, the escort distribution of the maximizer of the LNE over a $\beta$-linear family belongs to the $(\alpha/\beta)$-power-law family (Definition \ref{DEF:beta-power-law}).
+This result clearly generalizes the corresponding maximum entropy results for the R\'{e}nyi entropy; see Section \ref{SEC:renyi_world} for more precise correspondence between the MaxEnt distributions of the R\'{e}nyi and LNE entropies with $\alpha\neq \beta$.

-Note that, by taking limit $\alpha\rightarrow\beta$ in the MaxEnt distribution (\ref{EQ:MaxEnt_final}), we can also get the above MaxEnt distribution (\ref{EQ:MaxEnt_final_0}) for the case $\alpha=\beta$.
-Further, the MaxEnt distribution for the $\alpha=\beta$ subfamily of LNE is the classical MBG distribution, which forms the usual exponential family of statistical distributions.
-This is an extremely interesting result in that, this is the first instance observed where one gets the classical exponential-type MaxEnt distribution under non-extensive constraints from a generalized entropy.
-This interesting phenomenon can indeed be justified through the scale-invariance of the LNE family and the concept of escort distributions in information theory; the reason behind it is that the LNE of a (general) distribution at $\alpha=\beta$ has the form of the Shannon entropy of its escort distribution and the non-extensive normalized constraint can also be viewed as a linear expectation constraint in the escort distributions.
-Therefore, the proposed LNE family, apart from containing the first scale-invariant entropies, is also the first class of entropies producing both the classical exponential type (MBG) as well as non-extensive power-law type (generalized deformed exponential family) MaxEnt distributions under the nonextensive framework, along with an additional tuning parameter in both the cases for modeling more complex structures of the physical or information systems.
+Further, by taking limit $\alpha\rightarrow\beta$ in the MaxEnt distribution in (\ref{EQ:MaxEnt_final}) or (\ref{EQ:MaxEnt_fqExp}), we also obtain the MaxEnt distribution of the form (\ref{EQ:MaxEnt_final_0}) for the LNE with $\alpha=\beta$ (with a different parametrization).
+These MaxEnt distributions corresponding to the LNE subfamily with $\alpha=\beta$ belong to the classical exponential family of distributions, related to the extensive statistics governed by the Shannon entropy.
+This interesting phenomenon can be justified through the scale-invariance of the LNE family and the concept of escort distributions; in particular, the underlying reason is that the LNE of a sub-probability distribution at $\alpha=\beta$ equals the Shannon entropy of its escort distribution and the non-extensive normalized constraints can be viewed as linear expectation constraints in the escort distributions.